netbug94/libreNMS-Deb12-Nginx/README.md

 - Smokeping Web UI Setup
 ## Steps:
 > [!IMPORTANT]
+> The guide is created using Proxmox as a bare-metal type-1 hypervisor.
+It also covers Debian 12 LXE (Container) and is applicable to VM (Virtual Machine.)
-> This guide assumes you're a "root" user.
+> The guide assumes you're a "root" user.
 If you're not, make sure to switch to root or be a sudoer.
 - [ ] [Step 01](Step_01.md)